chrisseaton/rhizome/doc/bytecode.md

-# RubyJIT
+# RhizomeRuby

 ## Bytecode format

-RubyJIT's bytecode format is the format in which we represent Ruby methods when they are first fed into RubyJIT.
+Rhizome's bytecode format is the format in which we represent Ruby methods when they are first fed into Rhizome.
 We define our own bytecode format because the formats used by the different Ruby implementations vary, and we convert from their formats to ours.
-Along with the use of the foreign function interface in the memory system, this is one of only a couple of places where RubyJIT has to do things different on different implementations of Ruby.
+Along with the use of the foreign function interface in the memory system, this is one of only a couple of places where Rhizome has to do things different on different implementations of Ruby.

-The RubyJIT interpreter also works using our own bytecode format, so that it can be the same on all Ruby implementations.
+The Rhizome interpreter also works using our own bytecode format, so that it can be the same on all Ruby implementations.

-Our bytecode format for RubyJIT is stack-based and tries to use a small number of instructions that are each very simple.
+Our bytecode format for Rhizome is stack-based and tries to use a small number of instructions that are each very simple.

 This document is just about the design of the bytecode format.
 The parser and